tabletoptools/Hawthorne-Docs/hawthorne/homebrew.md

 **Weapon (Any melee)**
 *T2*

 When you reduce a creature to 0 hit points with this weapon, you can use a bonus action to move up to your speed toward another hostile creature that you can see.
-Your next attack with this weapon has advantage.
+Until the end of your next turn, your next attack with this weapon has advantage.

 ***